vackosar/vackosar.github.io/_posts/2020-04-23-Buying-Non-Chinese-Notebook.md

 ## Backdoor Risk
 China needs the tracking data to implement [Social Credit System](https://en.wikipedia.org/wiki/Social_Credit_System) in order to rate their citizens.
 A friend of low-credit citizen may be for example prevented from travelling or from admission to a school.
+If have to choose who will spy on you, I recommend to pick the west.

-But privacy violation is not just mainland issue.
+Unfortunately privacy violation is not just mainland issue.
 Many international chinese apps like [WeChat](https://en.wikipedia.org/wiki/WeChat#Privacy_issues), [Tik Tok](https://rufposten.de/blog/2019/12/05/privacy-analysis-of-tiktoks-app-and-website/), [Vanguard anti-cheat](https://www.reddit.com/r/VALORANT/comments/g35w87/an_individuals_take_on_the_whole_vanguard/), [Zoom](https://www.bloomberg.com/news/articles/2020-04-23/zoom-backlash-widens-with-daimler-ericsson-and-bofa-curbs?srnd=premium-europe) have well known low-to-zero privacy adherance.
-This is caused partially by already having to monitor citizens in china, value of the collected data, but probably also by the government interest in the global data.
+This is caused partially by monitoring being already built-in for domestic market and value of the collected data, but likely also by the spy agencies interest in the global data.

-Apple apparently to protect its privacy concerned brand is considering [shifting production out of China](https://www.wsj.com/articles/apple-examines-feasibility-of-shifting-some-production-out-of-china-11561030751).
+Apple reportedly looks to protect its privacy concerned brand by considering [shifting production out of China](https://www.wsj.com/articles/apple-examines-feasibility-of-shifting-some-production-out-of-china-11561030751).

 ## Old Machines
 10+ yrs old machines were build in era when monitoring was not obvious target.
-But unless you are setting up high-security system or have very low performance demand, I don't recommend going for the low compute.
+But unless you are setting up high-security system or have very low performance need, I don't recommend going for low compute.
-Instead supporting companies that are not exposed to the risk is better solution.
+Instead supporting companies that are not vulnerable is better solution.

 ## Solving the problem